Frylock13/blog-dashboard-api/README.md

 You can seed a testing data on your local project.
 Enter `rake db:seed` in a terminal for create of demo user and/or seed its posts.

 ### API
-`your_key` - it's your api key in the system.
+`your_key` - it's your api key.
 You can find it on the API page.

 #### Posts
 Get hash of posts `/api/posts?api_key=your_key`